-Ho Jiaying, Senior Physiotherapist at Singapore General Hospital shares the symptoms and treatments available for sprained ankles.
+Ho Jiaying, Senior Physiotherapist from Singapore General Hospital (SGH), shares the symptoms and treatments available for ankle sprains.

-A sprained ankle is a very common injury.
+An ankle sprain is a very common injury.
 It does not just happen in athletes.
 Most people will sprain their ankle at some point in their lives.

-The most common type of sprained ankle is when the foot rolls inward and overstretch the outer ankle ligaments.
-A sprained ankle will lead to swelling, redness, bruising and pain at the sprain site.
-In severe cases, some people hear a popping sound or feel a tear in their ankle.
+The most common type of ankle sprain is when the foot rolls inward and overstretch the outer ankle ligaments.
+An ankle sprain leads to swelling, redness, bruising and pain at the sprain site.
+In severe cases, some even hear a popping sound or feel a tear in their ankle.